Python in Jupyter

 $ jupyter lab

-In both methods, a new window should open automatically in your default browser.
+A new window should open automatically in your default browser.
 You can change the browser when launching from the terminal with (for example):

 jupyter lab —browser=chrome